Nottoway Plantation – Why You Should NOT Tour This Plantation

 What Is An Antebellum Mansion?

-The architecture of the Antebellum period is typified by Georgian, Neoclassical, and Greek Revival styles.
+Georgian, Neoclassical, and Greek Revival styles typify the architecture of the Antebellum period.
 Between the 1830s and 1860, these plantation houses were the norm in southern American states before the American Civil War.

 Antebellum: Existing before a war, especially existing before the American Civil War.